Aanchaljain04/Clothing_Store_Data_Analysis/README.md

 ### Data Sources
-Sales Data: The primary dataset used for this analysis is the "Clothing Store Data Analysis raw data.xlsx" file, containing detailed information about each sale made by the company.
+Sales Data: The primary dataset used for this analysis is in the "Clothing Store Data Analysis raw data.xlsx" file, containing detailed information about each sale made by the company.

 ### Tools
 * Excel